What you Can do to Save ObamaCare in 2018

-Join President Obama, Democrats, Republicans, and the tens of millions of Americans who support healthcare reform in a bipartisan effort to stand up for America’s Patient Protections and Affordable Care.
+Join Democrats, Republicans, and the tens of millions of Americans who support health care reform in a bipartisan effort to stand up for America’s Patient Protections and Affordable Care.

-It is reasonable for a healthcare reform bill to look different under a Republican Congress and President… but despite a few old plans floating around, and despite Ryan’s TrumpCare, they still don’t have a workable and widely accepted replace plan on the table.
+It is reasonable for a health care reform bill to look different under a Republican Congress and President but, despite a few old plans floating around, and despite Ryan’s TrumpCare, we still don’t have a workable and widely accepted replacement plan on the table.

-Meanwhile, their first move has simply consisted of “a repeal and delay” tactics.
+Meanwhile, the first move consisted of “a repeal and delay” tactics.

 Simply repealing and delaying isn’t healthcare reform, and it isn’t the hope and change people voted for in 2008, 2012, or 2016.

-We must protect the Affordable Care Act, Medicare, and Medicaid (Republicans also want to repeal and replace Medicare and Medicare with privatized versions, so this isn’t just about saving ObamaCare, it is about saving Medicaid, saving Medicare, and standing up for the future of healthcare in general).
+We must protect the Affordable Care Act, Medicare, and Medicaid.
+Republicans also want to repeal and replace Medicare and Medicare with privatized versions.
+This isn’t just about saving the Affordable Care Act known as ObamaCare; it is about saving our single-payer health care programs: the V.A., Medicaid, and Medicare, and standing up for the future of health care.